 What kinds of items can you find on Amazon’s Today’s Deals page?
-It changes daily, but when I checked the page, among other things, there were sunglasses, a wireless doorbell and an alarm system — all discounted.
+It changes daily, but when I checked the page, among other things, there were earbuds, headphones, pet stain remover and a pressure washer — all discounted.

 9. Check Out Amazon Family

 Note: When you sign up, you’ll be required to enter some personal information to create a profile for your child.

 The Amazon Rewards Card issued by Visa offers several ways to put money back into your pocket including 5% back at Amazon.com and Whole Foods, 2% at restaurants, gas stations, and drugstores and 1% everywhere else.